 Get funding.
 Some venture capital firms require startups to have D&O coverage before receiving funding.

 Comply with the law.
 Vehicles registered to a startup must be covered by commercial auto insurance.
+If you use your personal car for business, a hired and non-owned auto insurance (HNOA) policy may also be an option for you.
 As soon as you hire your first employee, you'll likely need workers' compensation to comply with the laws in your state.

 Startups can save money on insurance with two packages common in the IT industry.